openebs/openebs/contribute/design/proposal-cstor-orchestration.md

        - Unique Name ( an hash will be suffixed to the PVC name like - _pvc-ee171da3-07d5-11e8-a5be-42010a8001be-cstor-rep-9440ab_
        - Required capacity (obtained from PVC or StorageClass or default value)
        - OV cStorService IP (obtained from cStorService _(pvc-ee171da3-07d5-11e8-a5be-42010a8001be-cstor-ctrl-service)_ CluserIP )
+       - status that can have values like pending, read-write, write-only, read-only depending on current state of replica. cstor-pool-mgmt will update the status with the correct value.

        The YAML for the CStorVolumeReplica is as follows:
        ```